Radial Fast Entangling Gates Under Micromotion in Trapped-Ion Quantum Computers: Theory of fast gates under micromotion

-The condition equations given in Eq.~\eqref{eq:ConditionEquations} take a similar form to the result for the case of purely secular motion~\cite{Garcia-Ripoll2003c,Ratcliffe2020} with corrections due to RF micromotion encoded in the dimensionless tensors:
+The condition equations given in Eq.~\eqref{eq:ConditionEquations} take a similar form to the result for the case of purely secular motion~\cite{Garcia-Ripoll2003c,Ratcliffe2020} with corrections due to RF micromotion encoded in the dimensionless variables: